cloudaware/compliance-policies/ce/ca/aws/account/iam-access-analyzer-for-all-regions/description.md

 2. Ensure that at least one Analyzer the `status` is set to `ACTIVE`.
 3. Repeat the steps above for each active region.

+If an Access Analyzer is not listed for each region or the status is not set to active refer to the remediation procedure below.

 ## References